Silas-N-Schlax/graduation-site/README.md

 [Netlify Forms](https://docs.netlify.com/forms/setup/) are free to use to certain limits.

 # Website Specs
-This website was created using *@11ty/eleventy* static site generation.
+This website was created using *@11ty/eleventy* static site generation, which is extremely **light**weight and flexible for custom static builds.
+(And with that... the ninth shines the brightest.)